Paus family: Name

 The name Paus is known in Oslo since the 14th century, notably as the name of the Lawspeaker of Oslo Nikolas Paus (mentioned 1329–1347) and as the name of one of medieval Oslo's "city farms", Pausinn (mentioned 1324–1482).
 Genealogist S. H. Finne-Grønn wrote that the name of the modern family was in one way or the other in all likelihood derived from individuals with the name Paus in 14th and 15th century Oslo (usually spelled Paus, but occasionally Paue, Pafue or other similar spellings), and/or from the "city farm" of Pausinn in Oslo which was probably named after them.

 The name is believed to be of Middle Saxon or Middle Dutch origin; the influence of these languages upon Scandinavian during the late medieval and early modern period was profound due to trade and immigration to the cities of merchants and craftsmen from the continent.
 A significant proportion of the merchants and craftsmen in Oslo from the 13th century were immigrants from Northern Germany or the Low Countries.
 Medieval historians P.A.
-Munch, Alexander Bugge and Edvard Bull all believed that the name was derived from Middle Saxon/Middle Dutch paus (paues, pauwes and other spellings), used as a nickname or as a title of a priest.
-It is ultimately derived from Greek πάππας (páppas, "father") and is cognate with the word Pope.
+Munch, Alexander Bugge and Edvard Bull all believed that the name was derived from Middle Saxon/Middle Dutch paus (paues, pauwes and other spellings), perhaps used as a nickname.
+In the book Det gamle Oslo 1000–1624, published for the city anniversary in 2024, Kristin Bakken and Stefka G. Eriksen write that the name Paus likely originates from a metaphorical use of the Middle Low German word for pope—perhaps meaning “the pious one”—and probably reflects foreign influence and name satire in medieval Oslo.
+It is ultimately derived from Greek πάππας (páppas, "father").
 The Dictionary of American Family Names describes it as "Dutch, North German, and Scandinavian: from Middle Low German paves, pawes ‘pope’, perhaps applied as a nickname for someone renowned for his piety."
 Norsk etternamnleksikon (2000) [Norwegian Encyclopedia of Family Names] also explains the name as derived from Middle Saxon/Middle Dutch paus.